Leicester City: From champions to the Championship in seven years? Rob Dorsett assesses the Foxes' demise

 There is no doubt that Rodgers is a brilliant man-manager and coach, who inspired and encouraged many of Leicester's youngsters to raise their games.
 In terms of technical coaching and motivational expertise, he is right up there.
 Three top-10 Premier League finishes is testimony to that.

 But maybe he ran out of steam.
-His two years and nine months at Celtic was the longest spell he'd spent at any club - until Leicester.
-Certainly, when I had lunch with him in February to celebrate his four years in charge at King Power Stadium, it did not seem a harmonious place.
+His two years and nine months at Celtic was the longest spell he had spent at any club - until Leicester.

 He was clearly bitter at what he felt was a lack of financial support from the club, and people questioning his methods.
 His falling out with Soyuncu (and, to a lesser extent, one or two other senior players) hinted at wider problems in the camp.